gammastudios/okta-admin/docs/users/okta-admin_users_resetfactors.md

-## okta-admin users listroles
+## okta-admin users resetfactors

-Lists all roles assigned to a user.
+This operation resets all factors for the specified user.

 ### Synopsis

-Lists all roles assigned to a user.
+This operation resets all factors for the specified user.
+	All MFA factor enrollments returned to the unenrolled state.
+The users status remains ACTIVE.
+	This link is present only if the user is currently enrolled in one or more MFA factors.

 ```
-okta-admin users listroles <userId> [flags]
+okta-admin users resetfactors <userId> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for listroles
+  -h, --help   help for resetfactors
 ```

 ### Options inherited from parent commands